SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Cline](images/openCline.jpg)

-2. We need to add the AI Core credentials.Therefore click on the llm at the bottom of Cline.
+2. We need to add the AI Core credentials.Therefore click on the LLM at the bottom of Cline.

 ![LLM](images/llm.jpg)